Arthur Henry Reginald Buller: Academic career

 Born in Moseley, Birmingham, England, he was educated at Queen's College, Taunton.
-He then studied at Mason College, which later became part of the University of Birmingham, (B.Sc. in 1896), the University of Leipzig (Ph.D.), and the University of Munich.
+He then studied at Mason College, which later became part of the University of Birmingham, (B.Sc. in 1896), Leipzig University (Ph.D.), and the Ludwig-Maximilians-Universität München.
 He was awarded a D.Sc. by the University of Birmingham.
 He worked briefly for the Naples Zoological Station.
 From 1901 to 1904, he was a lecturer in Botany at the University of Birmingham.
 He moved to Canada in 1904, founded the Botany Department and was the first Professor of Botany and Geology at the University of Manitoba, and served as Head of the Botany Department until his retirement in 1936.

 His book Essays on Wheat (Macmillan, 1919) deals with the early history of wheat-growing in Manitoba, wheat-growing in western Canada, the discovery and introduction of Marquis wheat, the origin of the wheat varieties Red Bobs and Kitchener, and Palestine's wild wheat.
 He wrote and illustrated a 7-volume series Researches on Fungi published in 6 volumes from 1909 to 1934 with the 7th volume published posthumously in 1950.